ldijkman/QBasic_HPGL_stepper_plotter_DOT-Peen/README.md

 use chatgpt for conversion to serial use on arduino

-make your own vinyl cutter
+make your own stepper motor vinyl cutter engraving plasma cutting machine